 In May 2023, the FBI finally began tracking these incidents earnestly, creating a national database.
 We can only hope that they manage to change something as a result.

-Whether you’re a gamer, a person working in cyber security in healthcare, someone who is an executive at a corporation, or anyone else who is vulnerable to the potential of being swatted (read: everyone), there are steps that you can take to reduce your susceptibility.
-Here are a few of them:
+Whether you’re a gamer, a person working in cybersecurity in healthcare, an executive at a corporation, or anyone else who is vulnerable to the potential of being swatted (read: everyone), there are steps you can take to reduce your susceptibility:

 - Know how to use your privacy and security settings on every device you use to access the internet.
 Do the same with any of your social media accounts.
 This is especially true of location services that some social media platforms enable automatically.